Understanding and Supporting Children with Literacy Difficulties

 The best bits

-The author’s discussion of the causes of dyslexia is clearly written, and she’s not afraid to engage with the debate on whether dyslexia is a useful term.
+The author’s discussion of the causes of dyslexia is also clearly written, and she’s not afraid to engage with the debate on whether dyslexia is a useful term.
 She concludes:

-“Personally, I do not think it matters whether we describe an individual child’s reading difficulty as dyslexia or a specific reading problem or a literacy disorder, as long as we recognise that it is important to arrive at an understanding of the nature of their difficulties and how the might be addressed so as to improve their overall educational outcome.” (p.
+“Personally, I do not think it matters whether we describe an individual child’s reading difficulty as dyslexia or a specific reading problem or a literacy disorder, as long as we recognise that it is important to arrive at an understanding of the nature of their difficulties and how they might be addressed so as to improve their overall educational outcome.” (p.
 52)

 The less good